 Pressure calibrators can come in different configurations to fulfil specific requirements.
 For pressure calibration on-site, which requires portability and functions that may include voltage, current or digital signal monitoring/recording from the instrument being calibrated, hand-held multi-function calibrators are the tool of choice.
 In a laboratory environment where a higher accuracy may be required and precise control of pressure is needed, a pressure calibrator / pressure controller would be a better choice.

 Dead-weight testers come in a wide range of accuracies and pressure ranges and have been utilised for years in the field and in laboratories.
 Dead-weight testers generate pressure using the definition of pressure (pressure = force/area).
 The measurement uncertainty or accuracy associated with dead-weight testers is specified as a percentage of the measured value as opposed to a percentage of full scale.
 They require no power to operate.
 For these and other reasons they are sometimes seen as a superior choice, but they are also bulky and require a skilled operator.
 High-end dead-weight testers are still considered the gold standard for pressure calibration at its highest level in laboratories around the world, but more and more hand-helds and pressure controllers are replacing dead-weight testers in the field and in process applications.

-WIKA pressure calibrators, in general may be described as portable process calibrators, or multi function pressure calibrators because they have additional features beyond just pressure calibration.
-Examples of these are the CPH7000 Portable Pressure Calibrator, the Pascal 100 and Pascal ET Hand-Held Multifunction Calibrators.
+WIKA pressure calibrators in general may be described as portable process calibrators, or multi-function pressure calibrators because they have additional features beyond just pressure calibration.
+An example of these is the CPH7000 portable pressure calibrator.